thor314/uncloak/meta/meta-Uncloak Contributor Guide.md

 See [[meta-Related Pages Edge Types List]] for a working list of all edge-types.

+## Norms
+This section is a work in progress.
+The following list of norms outlines some site norms we ask contributors to follow.
+- Please do not plagiarize.
+We do not have the resources to check your contribution against the rest of the internet.
+- Follow the templates outlined in the template directory.
+Templates exist to suggest structure for each page, and to be extended.
+You are welcome to extend them.
+- While writing, try to cite your sources with footnotes.
+An inline footnote looks like this (without the grave quotes):`[^2]`.
+Drop them anywhere into the text, and append under references the text `[^2]: <a link to your source>`.
+See [Topic-Encryption](https://uncloak.org/encryption/Topic-Encryption) for examples.
+- Note that the site is limited to 4GB of image content.
+Take advantage of native markdown features like LaTeX and [Mermaid](https://mermaid-js.github.io/) to create pages with rich examples in preference to including images, though you may include images if the situation justifies.
+If you would like to include an image from a tool that is not yet supported by the site (eg. Tikz), take a screenshot of the output, and include the code for the image in a footnote.
+- Don't link to external pages within the body.
+The External Resources section is the right place to include external links.
+If the site should describe some concept, but the concept doesn't yet exist, link to it as a sort of todo indicator like this: \[\[Term-TERMNAME|TERMNAME\]\]
+- Terms and topic pages are your structure friends.
+    - Terms are short notes giving a couple sentence description of a technical term, so that a page's flow may continue uninterrupted.
+Users may hover over terms if they are unfamiliar.
+Terms may eventually be upgraded to another page type with more detail, but term pages tend to be the easiest type of page to to write, maintain, and link to.
+    - Topic pages are the primary way site content is organized.
+Topics are isomorphic to the directory structure: for every topic, there is a directory, and vice versa.
+Topic pages are also *Map of Contents* pages, backlinked to by every page within the topic.
+Topic pages should help readers understand some order to the topic area, how to approach the topic, what pages to visit and in what order.
+As a topic area grows, so should it's topic page.
+A topic that becomes unwieldy may be worth splitting into sub-topics.
+- Changes to this git repository do not automatically push to the site.
+This has to be done manually, until we get around to automating it.

 ## On Using Obsidian
+This section is a work in progress.
 The `.obsidian` directory in the Uncloak repo contains a preconfigured setup that you may use.
 If you aren't comfortable with vim keybindings, press `Ctrl-,` and disable the setting at the bottom of the editor section.

 To create a new note, `Ctrl-N` to choose a template, and `Alt-R` to refile it to the correct location.

-While writing, try to cite your sources.
-An easy way to do this is with footnotes.
-An inline footnote looks like this (without the grave quotes):`[^2]`.
-Drop them anywhere into the text, and append under references the text `[^2]: <a link to your source>`.
-You can do this automatically with `Alt-F`, which inserts a footnote for you, drops you to the end, and jumps back to where you were when you press `Alt-F` again.
+You can do this automatically create footnotes with `Alt-F`, which inserts a footnote for you, drops you to the end, and jumps back to where you were when you press `Alt-F` again.
 If footnotes become unsorted, use `Alt+Shift+F` to tidy the footnotes.

 I've written a longer guide on getting started with Obsidian for personal use elsewhere: [A template repo, with instructions for getting started with Obsidian](https://github.com/thor314/obsidian-setup).